In my work with families, I get a number of questions that center around the theme of growth.

 Your girl is changing into the body of a woman.

-Boys enter puberty later than girls, by about two years, making the average start to puberty for boys age twelve.
+Boys enter puberty later than girls, by about two years, making the average start for puberty in boys around age twelve.

 If you notice extra weight gain overall, more than the normal “pouch” and “filling out” of puberty, it may be an indication of excess, unhealthy weight gain.

-It’s a good idea to privately discuss your concerns with your pediatrician if this is the case.
+It’s a good idea to read my article about teenage weight gain and privately discuss your concerns with your pediatrician.

 When Do Boys and Girls Grow?